barksdaleaz/jubilant-rotary-phone/README.md

 FIRSTSITE FOLDER: the first HTML/CSS-only website we had to create for the CS50 Web Track.

-FINANCE FOLDER: the second website we had to build for the CS50 Web Track - HTML/CSS, SQL database, API & Python
+FINANCE FOLDER: the second website we had to build for the CS50 Web Track - HTML/CSS, SQL database, API & Python.
+It is a finance website where users can search real stock info, buy/sell them (with fake money) and watch their portfolio grow!

 PROJECT1 FOLDER: the second project in the CS50W course.
 Built a web application similar to how Goodreads works, where users can search for books, rate, and leave a comment, and see others' reviews.
 Based on the Goodreads' API.
 Implements Heroku PostgreSQL database.